adkala/deeprlnotes/lecture5.md

 \def\nt{\nabla_\theta}
 $$

+Addison Kalanther (addikala@berkeley.edu)

 # Lecture 5: Policy Gradients

 This lecture goes over the basics of policy gradients.

 ## Direct policy differentiation

-The RL objective is taking the $\argmax$ of the expectation of the sum of rewards over the trajectory distribution of the policy.
+The RL objective is taking the $\arg \max$ of the expectation of the sum of rewards over the trajectory distribution of the policy.
 In policy differentiation, this is often estimated via sampling trajectories of a given policy and averaging their total rewards.
 This method of estimation is also known as _monte carlo_.

 Defining $J(\theta) = E_\ptot[r(\tau)]$ as the RL objective, we can use the definition of expectation to evaluate this as $\jt = \int{p_\theta (\tau)r(\tau)d\tau}$ and take it's gradient to get the default policy gradient.